robertpiazza/robertpiazza.github.io/_posts/2022-02-16-Deep Learning pt 1.markdown

 ## Deep Learning Should Continue

-Deep learning has on it's side the following advantages:
+Deep learning has on its side the following advantages:

 - Simplicity
 - Scalability